Darock-Studio/Darock-Bili/doc/dev/en-us/ci.md

 # CI Docs
 What is CI?
 It means *Continuous integration*.
 Speak in easily, this is a machine that can compiling and more.

-CI Darock using is from Github Actions and XCode Cloud.
+CI Darock using is from Github Actions and Xcode Cloud.
 Xcode Cloud's call is automatic, and you cannot call it manually.
 So this docs is mainly introduce Github Actions.
 ## Call
 You can commit under Pull Request to call CI.
 ### compileable Check